philipmorg/Marketing-For-Self-Made-Experts/chapters/02-What-Is-Direct-Response-Marketing.md

 https://youtu.be/qM4zMofsI7w

 One of the ways pain gets amplified in direct response marketing is to focus on the _emotional_ aspects of the pain.
 Direct response copywriters will tell you that _all decisions_ are emotional first, backed up by a post hoc logical process.
-That may be true. [^Or this old saw about emotional decisions may not be true.
+That may be true. ^[Or this old saw about emotional decisions may not be true.
 I can't know without doing my own due diligence.
 Every time I get exposed to a supposedly science-based, surprising "fact" that can be expressed with no ambiguity or subtlety in a headline, I get real suspicious that the underlying science is flimsy or the translation to a headline has done violence to the nuance of the underlying science.]

 The problem is not how decisions are _actually_ made, the problem is how we believe we make decisions.
 And if your audience fancies themselves to be logical thinkers, a heavily emotional tone in direct response marketing almost certainly will be problematic.